esha/vista/README.md

 ### Implementation

 The names of each defined view are used to generate the needed CSS rules for controlling the display of related `[vista~="name"]` elements.
-All declarative URL tests are turned into regular expressions to be tested against the current URL of the page at initialization and any time that the location is updated.
-As shown above, if you are using `Vista.define(name, test[, style])`, the test parameter will accept a RegExp instance or Function.
+All declarative URL tests are turned into regular expressions.
+If the declared test starts/ends with anything that looks like URL format chars (i.e. `./\?=&#`) or regexp start/end chars (`^` and `$`), then that end of the test is left as-is, otherwise, the end will be pre/postfixed with regexp to match those relevant chars.
+This is done to ensure that full URL section matches are the default (avoiding false positives like "color=reddish" when you only wanted "color=red").
+The resulting regexps are tested against the current URL of the page at page load and any time that the location is updated.
+As shown above, if you are using `Vista.define(name, test[, style])`, the test parameter will directly accept a RegExp instance or Function.
 If, via either declarative or programmatic definition, the test is omitted, then the name itself is always used as the test expression.
 Most users will find this sufficient in the majority of uses.

 Upon page load, location changes, or calls to `Vista.update()`, all tests are evaluated.
 For each one, a correlating `vista-name` attribute on the `<html>` element is toggled, according to whether the test returns a truthy or falsey value.